Mashrafe Mortaza: 2015–2016 : Quarter finals and consecutive series wins

 Mashrafe led his team to the Quarter Finals of the World Cup for the first time when they beat Scotland, Afghanistan and England in the group stage.
 Although losing the quarter finals to India meant Bangladesh didn't proceed any further on the tournament, it was Bangladesh's highest achievement at that time on any world tournament before qualifying for the semi-finals on the 2017 Champions Trophy.
 Throughout the tournament, the attacking captaincy and tactics of Chandika Hathurusingha and Mashrafe was highly praised.

-After the world cup, Bangladesh emerged with a new attacking brand of cricket and one of the most successful times in its recent cricketing history as they won home series against India with whom they lost to in the quarterfinals in the world cup just a few months back, whitewashed Pakistan (3–0) and became finalists on 2016 Asia Cup.
+After the world cup, Bangladesh emerged with a new attacking brand of cricket, winning their home series against India and beating Pakistan (3–0) to became finalists on 2016 Asia Cup.